ecsdigital/cars-frontend-test/README.md

 `authorization: Bearer yournameinlowercase.supersecretecstoken`

-NOTE: Please replace "yournameinlowercase" with your name but leave `.supersecretecstoken` as it is..
+NOTE: Please replace "yournameinlowercase" with your name but leave `.supersecretecstoken` as it is.

 A cURL example: